 Water Balloon Fights

-Water balloon fights are made so easy for us parents now.
-A single point of entry and instantly twenty filled water balloons.
+Water balloon fights are so easy for us parents now.
+There is a single point of entry, and instantly, twenty water balloons are filled.
 Long gone are the days of spending hours filling up the balloon for a few mere minutes of fun.

 Pro Tip: don’t do it in your yard!
 The pieces of the balloon make a mess, so pick a place that’s easy to pick up the pieces.